sopra-steria-norge/cloud-akademiet-devbox/README.md

 This repository contains the necessary configuration to create [Microsoft Dev Boxes](https://learn.microsoft.com/en-us/azure/dev-box/overview-what-is-microsoft-dev-box) to use as developer workstations for workshop participants in Cloud-akademiet.

+:point_right: If you are an end user jump directly down to [end user usage](#end-user-usage).

 ## Admin Usage

+This section is inteded for those who are deploying and managing Dev Center, Dev Box definitions and Dev Box pools.

 ## Prerequisities